vincentfree/dapr-experiments/dapr_config/dapr_observability/logging.md

 title: "How-To: Set up Fluentd, Elastic search and Kibana in Kubernetes"
 linkTitle: "FluentD"
 weight: 1000
-description: "How to install Fluentd, Elastic Search, and Kibana to search logs in Kubernetes"
+description: "How to install Fluentd, Elasticsearch, and Kibana to search logs in Kubernetes"
 ---

 ## Prerequisites